Olympus E-M5 Review

 Another difference is the new Movie Echo function.
 This allows you to momentarily freeze the image during video capture, after which the frozen image will "fade away" into the continuing video feed.
 Two modes are available: One Shot Echo (which only freezes a single frame), and Multi Echo (which continues to freeze frames at set intervals.)

-See the Olympus E-M5 Video page for more details and sample clips, as well as samples in the Shooter's Report below.
+See the Olympus E-M5 Video page for more details and sample clips, as well as samples in the Field Test below.

 Environmental sealing.
 The Olympus E-M5's magnesium alloy body is said to be both dustproof and splashproof to the same standards as the Olympus E-5 SLR.
 (Note that it's splashproof, not waterproof; it's not intended to withstand submersion.)